relmachtoub/projects/Computer Vision Project/README.md

 2. Split data into training and test sets.
 3. Ran EDA to check for target imbalance.
 4. Created nueral network using TensorFlow & ResNet50 Architecture.
-5. Optomized hyperparameters.
+5. Trained model and optomized hyperparameters to improve RMSE.
-6. Tested model on cloud based GPU.
+6. Tested model on cloud based GPU and achieved accurate results.